 (If you have not been to private confession, you may want to use this as a guide.
-You will have the option of confessing from behind a screen or sitting in a chair which faces the priest.
+At the church you will have the option of confessing from behind a screen or sitting in a chair which faces the priest.
 In the office, you will sit facing the priest.)

 - Greet the priest and tell him about how long it has been since your last confession and any other important information, like” this is my first confession” or” I’m joining the church this Easter”, or” I’ve been away from the Church ”